OmegAMP: Targeted AMP Discovery via Biologically Informed Generation: OmegAMP

 At its core, the denoising network is a 1D UNet \citep{ronneberger2015unetconvolutionalnetworksbiomedical} operating on noisy instances of our biologically informed peptide embedding.
 This UNet architecture integrates linear attention layers \citep{katharopoulos2020transformersrnnsfastautoregressive} and a central self-attention mechanism \citep{vaswani2023attentionneed}, drawing inspiration from the TransUNet architecture \citep{chen2021transunettransformersmakestrong}.
 Within this, we integrate a flexible conditioning scheme by injecting conditioning information throughout all network layers.
 Following the approach of \citet{rombach2022highresolutionimagesynthesislatent}, representations of the conditioning vector are concatenated not only with the initial noisy input $\mathbf{z}_t$ but also with intermediate feature maps at various stages of the denoising network, as illustrated in \cref{fig:hero-figure}.
 This methodology enables the model to directly incorporate relevant target peptide properties into the denoising process.

 Comprehensive details regarding model hyperparameters and the datasets used for training are available in \cref{sec:hyperparameters-generative-model,sec:datasets}, respectively.

 \paragraph{Peptide Embedding} To provide a biologically informed space for the generative model to operate on, we propose an embedding scheme, where each amino acid $a \in \mathcal{A}$ (along with a special padding token $\text{PAD}$) is mapped to a $K$-dimensional vector $E(a) = [f_1(a), f_2(a), \ldots, f_K(a)]$.
 This embedding is constructed by applying a set of $K$ pre-selected physicochemically-inspired scales $\{f_1, f_2, \ldots, f_K\}$, where each scale $f_i: \mathcal{A} \cup \{\text{PAD}\} \rightarrow \mathbb{R}$ transforms an amino acid into a real-valued biochemical property relevant to antimicrobial function.
 Conversely, to decode the embeddings back to amino-acids, the amino acid encoding $E(a)$ must be invertible, a property ensured if $E(a)$ is injective.
-The decoding procedure then operates by identifying the amino acid $a'$ whose $K$-dimensional encoding $E(a')$ is $L_2$-closest to the target embedding vector.
+The decoding procedure then operates by identifying the amino acid $a'$ whose $K$-dimensional encoding $E(a')$ is $L_2$-closest to the target embedding vector, and stops at the first decoded $\text{PAD}$ token, which defines the generated peptide length.
 A concrete implementation for the encoding and decoding procedure is provided in \cref{sec:embedding-decoding}.